 to open the Plaque Offset window.

-When the offset and angular wobble are all zero, the plaque will touch the external sclera at the center of its concave surface, with its central axis pointing towards the center of the eye.
+When the settings in the Offset from external sclera and angular Wobble around plaque axes groups are all zero, the plaque will touch the external sclera at the center of its concave surface, with its central axis pointing towards the center of the eye.

 To model an oblique muscle (e.g. superior oblique) passing between the plaque face and sclera, apply a 1 mm offset from the sclera per COMS requirement 12.2.6.